laphoang/dbt-to-cypher/README.md

 The project has a CICD pipeline to automatically release new versions.
 The new release will need to be in main branch only.
-You can use Make to automatically release a new version with a CLI command.
+You can run release.py to automatically release a new version with a CLI command.
 This will do:

 - Update version in pyproject.toml
 - Commit the change